 Each month we invite a speaker to present a provocation at the start of our meet up.
-Have a look through some of our previous guest speakers below:
+Have a look through some of our previous and future guest speakers below:

 Susie Alegre is an international human rights lawyer and writer, Associate at Doughty Street Chambers and a Research Fellow at the University of Roehampton working on digital rights, in particular the right to freedom of thought in the digital world.
 She has published widely in academic journals and international media and her work on freedom of thought was featured in the Radio 4 Documentary “Forum Internum.”
 She is currently working on a book on the topic for Atlantic Books.